Introduction to Illustrator and InDesign

-InDesign is an application used in the desktop publishing industry which was launched by Adobe in 1999.
-It replaced the PageMaker which was acquired by.
+InDesign is an application used in the desktop publishing industry, which Adobe launched in 1999.
+It replaced the PageMaker, which was acquired by.
 InDesign CC 2019 is the current version, which is a part of Adobe CC.
 InDesign is the preferred software for designing newspapers, magazines, books, posters and digital publications like e-books.

 It is great in dealing with designs that contain a huge quantity of texts.
 Another important feature of InDesign is that it allows the users to set master page templates for a seamless design layout across the pages.
 The numbering system is also automated with the options to modify, copy, and swap into multiple pages.

-Head to Head Comparison between Illustrator vs InDesign (Infographics)
+Head to Head Comparison between Illustrator and InDesign (Infographics)

-Below is the top 6 comparisons between Illustrator vs InDesign.
+Below are the top 6 comparisons between Illustrator vs InDesign:

 1. Single and Multi-Page Projects

-Illustrator has an advantage over InDesign when it comes to working in single-page projects.
+Illustrator has an advantage over InDesign when it comes to working on single-page projects.
 Even though InDesign too is good for single-page designs, what sets Illustrator apart is that it offers better control over modifying images and fonts.
-You can use Illustrator to design logos, visiting cards, posters, vector images, icons, flyers, cover images, infographics, etc.
+As a result, you can use Illustrator to design logos, visiting cards, posters, vector images, icons, flyers, cover images, infographics, etc.

 While speaking of multi-page projects, however, InDesign takes the cake.
 Working is easier in InDesign with many useful features such as the Master Page option.
-Using this feature you can edit multiple pages rather than going to each individual page for making a change.
+Using this feature, you can edit multiple pages rather than each individual page to make a change.
 Another interesting function is the auto-numbering of pages which makes work even more organized.
-However, you can add multiple artboards in Illustrator for making multi-page design easier to work on.
+However, you can add multiple artboards in Illustrator for making multi-page designs easier to work on.

 2. Ease of Designing

 Illustrator is more advanced and offers superior features for creating design elements.
-The artboard in Illustrator is optimized well for the users with plenty of workplace in offer.
+In addition, the artboard in Illustrator is optimized well for the users with plenty of workplace in offer.
 The drawback of Illustrator is in its inability to edit images as per your requirement.

 In InDesign to you will find some basic drawing tools like pencil, shape, and lines.
-If you want to enhance a page created in InDesign, you can easily import artworks from Illustrator.
+In addition, if you want to enhance a page created in InDesign, you can easily import artworks from Illustrator.
 This is very helpful for working on multi-page projects.